Why can't a human being see at night?

 - lp / mm (pairs of lines per millimeter):

 Unit used to measure the resolution of the image intensifier.
 Usually determined from an 1951 US Air Force resolution test target.
 The target is a series of patterns of different sizes composed of three horizontal lines and three vertical lines.
 A user must be able to distinguish all horizontal and vertical lines and spaces between them.

 Random and shiny effect in the whole area of the image.
-Scintillation, sometimes referred to as "video noise," is a normal feature of micro-channel plate intensifiers and is more pronounced in low-light conditions.
+Scintillation, sometimes called "video noise," is a normal feature of micro-channel plate intensifiers and is more pronounced in low-light conditions.

 - Signal to noise ratio (SNR):